Choosing an Educational Setting

 With an Education, Health and Care Plan

-If your child/young person has an Education, Health and Care Plan, the final plan will state the setting they will attend in Section I. Therefore, all decisions about settings will be made alongside the Education, Health and Care Plan co-ordinator from the Local Authority.
+If your child/young person has an Education, Health and Care Plan, the final plan will state the setting they will attend in Section I. Therefore, all decisions about settings will be made alongside the Education, Health and Care Plan co-ordinator from the Local Authority, either once a draft EHCP has been created or through the annual review process.

 Education, Health and Care Needs Assessment